Jindouz/js_garage/README.md

-A customizable Garage that stores its data inside an Array.
+A customizable Garage that stores its data inside a local Array.
 GUI CSS by Bootstrap.